How to Dry Flowers and Preserve Their Beauty

 How to Preserve Flowers in the Microwave

-Another way to dry blossoms is to use a microwave with the help of silica gel.
+Another method for how to dry flowers is to use a microwave with the help of silica gel.
 The gel helps to preserve the shape of the flowers and is reusable.
 Individual flower blooms such as Gerbera daisies, chrysanthemums, roses and tulips take well to the microwave flower-drying technique.

 This drying method helps preserve color and structure better than air drying.
 You can also use silica gel to dry flowers without the help of the microwave, but it takes longer.
 Silica gel is available in large containers at craft stores and online.